101 EMI Shielding tips and tricks

 62 For high-performance gaskets to seal gaps in for example Faraday cages for sensitive measurement the gaskets can be produced in a double implementation and bolted in the center.

-65 Shielding for data lines, is done by converting the signal to light an bring the signal into the shielded room via a fiber optic cable through a waveguide.
-The fiber optic cable is non conductive and will not bring in unwanted signals (fig. 65.1).
+65 Shielding for data lines is done by converting the signal to light and bringing the signal into the shielded room via a fiber optic cable through a waveguide.
+The fiber optic cable is non-conductive and will not bring in unwanted signals. (fig. 65.1).

-67 It is best to position all filters close together but to separate the signal line filters away from the power line filters to prevent common mode currents from the power line filters interfering with the signal line filters.
+67 It is best to position all filters close together but to separate the signal line filters away from the power line filters to prevent currents through the cage wall from the power line filters interfering with the signal line filters.

-69 When you want to enter a clean groundline, other than the earthline of the housing, you also need a ground line filter for this extra clean groundline.
+69 When you want to enter a clean ground line inside the cage, other than the earth line of the housing you also need a ground line filter for this extra clean ground line.

 70 Products for transparent shielding